My nine year old daughter prepared all the cakes pictured in this post.

 - In a mixing bowl cream together butter and maple syrup until light and fluffy

-- Add vanilla and reduce to low speed
+- Add vanilla and reduce to low speed, add eggs one at a time.

 - Alternate adding flour and sour cream until all is incorporated into the batter.